Register for kindergarten

 What happens once you accept an offer

-Offers are sent by email (or mail) and you can accept your offer using the Central Registration Portal.
+- Offers are sent by email (or mail) and you can accept your offer using the kindergarten portal

-Once you have received and accepted your offer, the kindergarten provider will contact you about the program and which days and hours are available.
-All questions should be directed to the kindergarten after you have received a placement.
+- Once you have received and accepted your offer, the kindergarten provider will contact you about the program and which days and hours are available.

-Your kindergarten provider will ask you to provide your current Immunisation History Statement from the Australian Immunisation Register (AIR) at the time of enrolment.
+Your kindergarten provider will ask you to provide your child's Immunisation History Statement from the Australian Immunisation Register (AIR) at the time of enrolment.
+You can download the statement from Medicare by logging into MyGov

-View more information on Victorian Government's No Jab, No Play legislation.
+More info: Victorian Government - No Jab, No Play

 Benefits of our central registration process